timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 Accounting for the possibly different protocols used to collect the data, this model suggests a slightly steeper relationship between body mass and metabolic rate.
 In the information about the model that R returns, the section on random effects shows the variation in the response variable that is accounted for by variation among studies (a standard deviation of 0.2288) as well as the unexplained residual variation (standard deviation of 0.1141).

 It is possible that the slope of the relationship between mass and metabolic rate also varies among studies.
-To test this possibility, we will now fit a model with a random slope of mass nested within study identity:
+To test this possibility, we will now fit a model with a random slope of mass nested within study identity (this is specified as '(1+log10(mass)|Study)'):

 ```R
 model3 <- lmer(log10(fmr)~log10(mass)+(1+log10(mass)|Study),data=HudsonFMR)